Energy efficiency information and programs for businesses

 Building Upgrade Finance

-Building Upgrade Finance helps building owners access loans to improve the energy, water and environmental efficiency of existing commercial buildings.
+Building Upgrade Finance helps building owners to access loans to improve the energy, water and environmental efficiency of existing commercial buildings.

 South Australian Energy Productivity Program

 The Energy Productivity Program is available to businesses that use more than 160 MWh of electricity each year to incentivise investment in energy productivity measures.
 The program has two components, an audit grant program and an implementation grant program.